 Direct a crew on a job in your browser with Morphic's heist AI video generator.
-Generate heist video scenes like a crew assembling around a blueprint table, a safecracker against a vault door at 3am, or a getaway driver waiting in an idling sedan in a quiet alley, and pair them with the Speech and Music tools to layer a cool ensemble banter track and a propulsive caper score.
-Stitch the beats into a full heist short on the Canvas.
+Generate a crew around a blueprint table or a safecracker at a vault door at 3am, layer banter and a caper score with Speech and Music, then stitch a heist short on the Canvas.

 Heist characters you can direct